shingarov/freedom_zybo/README.md

 Software Requirement
 --------------------
-RISC-V software toolchain
 To compile the bootloaders for Freedom E300 Zybo, Arty and U500 VC707 FPGA dev kits, the RISC-V software toolchain must be installed locally and set the $(RISCV) environment variable to point to the location of where the RISC-V toolchains are installed.
 You must pay attention to the version, or